 We ventured to the adorable town of Bury St Edmunds in search of the smallest pub in England (Grandad’s tip!) however, we were very content to discover so much more!

-While it doesn’t quite classify an English Village, you can see a full list of the prettiest english villages here, it is small, quaint and totally adorable – really everything you could wish for in quintessentially english town in the countryside.
+While it doesn’t quite classify an English Village, so it doesn’t make it onto our list of cute English villages, Bury is small, quaint and totally adorable – really everything you could wish for in quintessentially English town in the countryside.

 Where is Bury St Edmunds?

 Bury St Edmunds is an incredible town in England in Suffolk, only 50 minutes drive from Cambridge, 1.5 hours drive from London and 2 hours drive from Oxford.

 You are hard pressed to find a cuter little town in England but if you would like to try it is also in easy reach of other sweet towns in England including Ely and Thetford (home of the old TV show Dad’s Army).

 Many people choose to visit the town as a weekender (as we did!) as its location means it is easily accessible for a short getaway in the UK.

 With a population of 35,000 Bury St Edmunds is a relatively small town in the UK.
 They are 35,000 very happy people as it has been rated one of the happiest places to live in the UK.

 To give you a comparison, it is less than a third of the size of Cambridge at a population of around 130,000 people.